-3505 Prisons and Punishment [SOCI 3505] 3 credit hours
+3505 Prisons and Punishment [SOCI 3505]

 Drawing upon literature from the sociology of punishment, this course situates Western penal regimes within historically-specific economic, socio-political, and cultural frameworks.
 The emergence and re-emergence of a broad range of practices for punishing and regulating 'problem populations' will be a central theme for the course.